-You run into a friend you haven’t seen in quite some time at the supermarket.
-While catching up over artichokes, you mention that you started your own business some time ago and things are going well.
+Why learn how to build a WordPress website?
+Well, here’s a scenario to consider: You run into a friend you haven’t seen in quite some time at the supermarket.
+While catching up, you mention that you started your own business recently and things are going well.
 She immediately responds with, “Oh, that’s great!
 I’ll have to check it out … What’s your website address?”

 What is WordPress?

 WordPress is one of the most popular content management systems (CMS) available, powering more than one-third of all websites.
 While that might sound highly technical, it’s really quite simple.

 A content management system does exactly that — it manages how your content is displayed.

 Basically, you provide what you want to show on your site, and the CMS takes care of how it gets displayed.
 This means that a CMS is fantastic for anyone who wants to create or maintain a professional-looking website without having to earn a new degree in computer programming.

 There are many different content management systems available, but we’re going to focus on WordPress.
 It is widely supported, easy to customize, and best of all, free to use (with the exception of hosting — more on that below).
 WordPress is a great option for building a flexible, polished website without learning code.

 In short, anyone who wants an easy-to-maintain but highly customizable site should learn how to build a WordPress website.
 WordPress is often thought of as a platform for bloggers, but it works well for many different types of websites.

 A small business needing an online presence to advertise, a family wanting to keep loved ones up to date with photos and news, and the professional offering their services to the public can all benefit from WordPress.